aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 <summary><strong>2.
 Update OUTPUT_QUEUE environment variable for IngestUnicornRawDataFunction to your queue URL</strong></summary><p>

 1. Open the lambda console to your lambda function named `IngestUnicornRawDataFunction`
-1. Create an environment variable with:
+1. Create an environment variable with the URL of your queue as the value (available in `scratchpad.txt`):
     * Key == "OUTPUT_QUEUE"
     * Value == `https://sqs.<your-region>.amazonaws.com/<your_account_number>/IngestedRawDataFanOutQueue`
 2. Click save